jwplayer/jwplayer-documentation/docs/customization/css-skinning/skins_example.md

 # Example CSS File

-!!!important
-**Coming Soon** — We're putting the finishing touches on the example CSS file for JW8.
-Click here to go to the [JW7 Example CSS File](https://developer.jwplayer.com/jw-player/docs/developer-guide/jw7/skins_example/).
-!!!

-Below, we'll have the CSS used by JW Player 8 to render the default [skin](//jwplayer.com/video-solutions/branding/).
-This skin is designed to fit any website with just a few quick color changes and is built into the player itself.
-You can use this skin as a reference for building out your own custom CSS.

-# Example CSS File

-Here is the CSS used by JW Player 8 to render the player UI.
-This skin is designed to fit any website with just a few quick color changes and is built into the player itself.
+Here is an example CSS file for a skin used to customize the player UI.
 You can use this skin as a reference for building out your own custom CSS.

 ## Creating Your Own CSS